Island Vir is an island that is part of the Zadar Archipelago’s 300 islands or one of the 1,186 islets and islands located in the Croatian Adriatic.

 The average rainfall amount is about 1,000 mm.
 It means that during summer, there is an average of 5 to 6 rainy days and this number is cut down by half during the region’s main season.

 Winds are considered as the most critical characteristic of the climate of Island Vir.
-Mistral occurs during spring, which is a refreshing and major wind during summer months that lowers the temperature of the season and creates ideal surfing and sailing conditions.
+Mistral occurs during spring, which is a refreshing and major wind during summer months that lowers the temperature of the season and creates best time to sail in Croatia and of course surfing.

 In July, 25 ° C is the highest average temperature and the lowest is 6.5 ° C in January.
 The healthy climate has a significant impact on the life length and health of the island’s population.